brandur/sorg/content/nanoglyphs-drafts/029-path-of-madness.md

 ## Edit-compile-run (#edit-compile-run)

 Engineers who've spent their careers at smaller companies may not fully appreciate a situation like this.
 Although Oracle may be a particular egregious example, it's a disturbingly common scenario at larger shops where head count's been scaled up.
-They sink slowly into the quagmire, and once in, find it impossible to get themselves back out.
+Over the years they sink slowly into quagmire, and once in, find it impossible to get themselves back out.

 **Edit-compile-run** is a software engineer's work loop in which they (1) edit code, (2) compile the code (or start the interpreter), and (3) run the program or test suite.
 It's the all-important standard workflow an engineer will run hundreds of times a day, and the speed at which it's possible is one of the single most important factors for productivity in a codebase.
 Whether new code is being written or existing code modified, being able to run it and get feedback quickly is of paramount importance.